-In our model, the cluster heads are selected distributively in each cell using the above approach.
+In our model, the cluster heads are selected distributively in each cell using the above approach, until every node, itself, becomes a cluster head, or has one neighbor selected as its cluster head.
 Based on our assumption, the transmission range of each node can be adjusted.
 Here, we set the transmission range for cluster head selection as: $r_1 = \frac{2\sqrt{2}}{3}L = \frac{1}{3}R$ .

 We can improve the head selection efficiency by utilizing the information collected by nodes in the same cell.
-Since each node learns about all other nodes' ID and location in the same cell from Section IV, it can run the classical clustering approach by itself, without exchanging information with other nodes.
+Since each node learns about all other nodes' IDs and locations in the same cell from Section IV, it can run the classical clustering approach by itself, without exchanging information with other nodes.
 The priority we use here is the node's ID.
 The node with the lowest ID value has the highest priority.
-For example, in Fig. 5, there are three nodes, $i_1$ , $j_1$ , and $j_2$ , in the upper left cell.
-Since the three nodes already know each other's ID and location in one cell, they also know the nodes' ID and locations within range $r_1$ in one cell ( $r_1 < L$ ).
+For example, in Fig. 5, there are three nodes $i_1$ , $j_1$ , and $j_2$ , in the upper left cell.
+Since the three nodes already know each others' IDs and locations within range $r_1$ in one cell ( $r_1 < L$ ).
 Therefore, they do not need to exchange any control message.
 All three nodes would choose i as the cluster head after applying the classical clustering approach distributedly.

-Since our cluster heads are selected based on each cell, they may be different from the results if running the clustering approach in the whole network without any cell.
+Since our cluster heads are selected based on each cell, they may differ from the results when running the clustering approach in the whole network without any cell.
 We need to prove that the coverage is unchanged in our algorithm.
 We use H to denote the set of cluster heads.
+Please refer to Section 3 in the supplemental material for the detailed proof.